I Want To...

 Pharmacy Inventory Management

-The Pharmacy can provide inventory management for a drug study.
-Inventory management includes:
+The Pharmacy can provide inventory management for the investigational product, which includes:

 - Compliance with sponsor, institutional, state and federal regulations